-If you are chaperoning or volunteering for any school sponsored activity, you are acting as a representative of St. Mary and therefore, are prohibited from sharing or transferring any picture or video to social media or other third parties, except for own child, without the prior approval of St. Mary.
+If you are chaperoning or volunteering for any school sponsored activity, you are acting as a representative of St. Mary and therefore, are prohibited from sharing or transferring any picture or video to social media or other third parties, except for your own child, without the prior approval of St. Mary.

-▶ PLAYGROUND/RECESS SUPERVISION
+▶PLAYGROUND/RECESS SUPERVISION

 Supervision of the cafeteria and playground during lunch recess is an important volunteer opportunity.
-Volunteers will be reimbursed \$5 for each day they supervise the cafeteria/playground during lunch recess.
-Twenty-five dollars is collected annually from each family to fund this ministry.
+It is also an excellent opportunity to help children learn the social cue of kindness.
 At the beginning of the school year every family will receive a copy of the procedures to be followed while supervising the cafeteria and the playground at noon.
 Playground supervisors should review the policy prior to their supervisory assignment.
 A copy for parent/guardian reference is posted in the cafeteria and on the supervisors' safety packs.